saikumarreddymopuri/Vitalis-Smart-Health-Management-Disease-Prediction-System./README.md

 * **Admin Dashboard**: Allows admins to approve or reject hospital requests and manage pending operations.
 * **Real-Time Notifications**: Uses Socket.IO to notify admins of new hospital requests.
 * **Authentication**: Secure login and session management using JWT.
-* **Disease Prediction**: Predict diseases based on symptoms using a machine learning model.
+* **Disease Prediction**: Predicts diseases based on symptoms using a machine learning model.
-* **Ambulance Booking**: Book ambulances with real-time availability and pricing.
+* **Ambulance Booking**: Books ambulances with real-time availability and pricing.
-* **Bed Management**: Manage hospital beds with availability and pricing details.
+* **Bed Management**: Manages hospital beds with availability and pricing details.

 ---